-Best Time to Visit Sofia: Month-by-Month Weather, Events & Tips
+Best Time to Visit Sofia: Month-by-Month Weather, Events & Local Tips

 If you’re trying to figure out the best time to visit Sofia, you’re already one step ahead, because seasons matter here more than most people realize.
 Bulgaria’s capital may not get the same attention as bigger European cities, but each time of year in Sofia has its own vibe, festivals, and photo moments.